lynzrand/gettapped/readme.md

 |(Plugin core)|FixEyeMov.Core |✅
 |COM3D2 |FixEyeMov.com3d2|✅

+## Installing

+**Requires:**

+- BepInEx > 5.3

+Steps:

+1. Copy `BepInEx` into game folder, overwrite files if necessary
+2. Run game
+3. ???
+4. Success!

 ## Before building

 Copy the `Assembly-CSharp.dll` of your designated game to `reference/<your-game-name>/`.

 If you are going to build FixKPlug, you also need `kPlug.dll` and `ExtensibleSaveFormat.dll` in there.

 ## Building

-- Open project in Visual Studio.
+1. Open project in Visual Studio.
-- Hit "Build" really hard.
+2. Hit "Build" really hard.
-- Your output should be located in `Release/<project-name>`.
+3. Your output should be located in `Release/<project-name>`.
-- Install and enjoy!
+4. Install and enjoy!

 ## License